Cork and Youghal Railway: C&YR

-A group company called the Cork and Waterford Railway was established in the 1840 which explored a route between the two major south coast cities via Youghal and Dungarvan.
+A company called the Cork and Waterford Railway was established by the Cork and Waterford Railway Act 1846 (9 & 10 Vict. c. cccxcvii) which explored a route between the two major south coast cities via Youghal and Dungarvan.
 Had this come to fruition it has been commented the traffic levels on the line would likely have been significantly larger.

-The rights to build a line from Cork to Youghal was established in law in 1854.
+The right to build a line from Cork to Youghal was established by the Cork and Youghal Railway Act 1854 (17 & 18 Vict. c. ccvi), which also renamed the Cork and Waterford Railway Company to the Cork and Youghal Railway Company.
 The C&YR was initially under the chairmanship of Isaac Butt, member of Parliament for Youghal, and leader of the Irish Party in the House of Commons.
 Little progress seems to have been made until the arrival of a financier from London, David Leopold Lewis.
 (Note: David Leopold Lewis is not to be confused with the dramatist Leopold David Lewis, though both have London and Youghal connections and may be related) Lewis had grand plans to turn Youghal into a "Brighton-by-the-sea" resort and approached the project with gusto, not only buying C&YR shares at a 40% premium, acquiring a pleasure steamer for trips up the Munster Blackwater, and culminating in the purchasing of most of the town of Youghal from William Cavendish, 7th Duke of Devonshire in 1861.